-Data analyst Susan Etlinger made a very reasoned and relevant plea to business about the importance of engaging and utilizing ‘big data’ with a critical eye.
-The broader message, as I interpret it, delivered as a TED Talk (September 9, 2016), is that ‘data doesn’t always create meaning, instead, people give meaning to data’.
+A data analyst made a very reasoned and relevant plea to business about the importance of engaging – utilizing ‘big data’…with a critical eye, ala skepticism.
+That was the broad message, as I interpreted it, as delivered at a TED Talk (Susan Etlinger, September 9, 2016) that ‘data doesn’t always create meaning, instead, people give meaning to data’.
 Certainly, no disagreement from me!

-But, as many readers of this blog are already familiar, growing percentages, through our social interactions and professional employment needs, are already engaged – embedded in environments in which machine learning and/or artificial intelligence exist and is expanding at a rapid pace.
+But, as many readers of this blog are already familiar, growing percentages of us…through our social interactions and employment, are already engaged – embedded in environments in which machine learning and/or artificial intelligence exist and is expanding at a rapid pace.
 However, outputs remain variously absent important, necessary, and relevant contextual input.
 Machines, unable to incorporate minimal, if any, context to the data which they dutifully produce, represent a sound reason why we; consumers and users, are obliged to approach ‘big data’ output through respectfully critical lens!

-To incorporate timely, relevant, circumstance specific intuition (contextually) to big data’s output, and, it is incumbent to do so at the beginning – early stage of the data’s development and elaboration process.
+To incorporate timely, relevant, circumstance specific intuition (contextually) to big data’s output… at the early stages of its development and elaboration process is essential.
 In other words, inputting that which is essentially what we (people) generally know intuitively.
 That’s the context!

-Guy Roz, TED Radio Hour host, appropriately asked Etlinger (of the San Francisco based Altimeter Group), are we giving too much credit to big data?
-After all, we remain largely in its early stages of its formal recognition and development More specifically, Roz posits, have users of big data blissfully entered an arena where they (presumably) believe what the data is telling (describing) for them, when actually, it’s too early for conclusions to be drawn with sufficient precision, clarity, and relevance to the challenge being addressed?
+Guy Roz, TED Radio Hour host, appropriately asked Susan Etlinger (of the San Francisco based Altimeter Group) for a TedTalk, are we giving too much credit to big data?
+After all, we remain largely in its early stages of big data’s formal recognition and development More specifically, Roz posits, have users of big data blissfully entered an arena where they (presumably) believe what the data is telling (describing) for them, when actually, it’s too early for conclusions to be drawn with sufficient precision, clarity, and relevance to the challenge being addressed?

 To be sure, big data can be used in many useful – helpful ways.
-But, big data outcomes can also be misunderstood and/or poorly applied.
-Thus, Etlinger argues quite persuasively, people, business leaders, and policy makers alike, are obliged to become better and more consistent critical thinkers, as a component to becoming a responsible consumer – user of big data.
+But, big data outcomes can also be misunderstood and thus, poorly – improperly applied.
+Etlinger argues, quite persuasively, people, business leaders, and policy makers alike, are obliged to become better and more consistent critical thinkers, as a component to becoming a responsible consumer – user of big data.

 An example Etlinger describes are circumstances in which people may draw the wrong or irrelevant conclusions from a three-question survey just as readily as they may with thee output of terabytes of crunched data.
 In either, the onus is on users of the data to critically differentiate and bring as close to absolute clarity as possible the outcomes-products of big data in advance of acceptance and/or application as final factuality.